EdgyPotato/Small-Scale-ASR-Model/README.md

 # Small-Scale-ASR-Model
-This small scale transformer architecture of automated speech recognition model is based on Loubser, A., De Villiers, P., & De Freitas, A.'s end-to-end automated speech recognition using a character based small scale transformer architecture research paper.
+This small scale transformer architecture of automated speech recognition model is based on Alexander Loubser's **End-to-end automated speech recognition using a character based small scale transformer architecture research paper** with modifications.

+# Prerequisites
+1. Python 3.12.9
+2. Install library
+    1. Change dataset if you need to
+4. Run `main.py` to start training
+5. Run `testing.py` to test trained model.
+    - To use custom audio and transcript text, use `python testing.py -a {AUDIO_PATH} -t "Here is your transcript"`

 # Reference
 Loubser, A., De Villiers, P., & De Freitas, A. (2024).
 End-to-end automated speech recognition using a character based small scale transformer architecture.
 Expert Systems With Applications, 252, 124119. https://doi.org/10.1016/j.eswa.2024.124119